 Average exchange rates for 2014 were used to convert data for non-euro area countries into euro.
 The country-specific activity coverage for national minimum wages as a proportion of average monthly earnings is available in an annex that forms part of the metadata.

 Several of the founding EU Member States have a lengthy tradition of ensuring a national minimum wage for those at the lower-paid end of the workforce.
-By contrast, a number of Member States, including Germany, Ireland, the United Kingdom and many of the countries that joined the EU in 2004 or later, have only recently introduced minimum wage legislation, while six of the EU-28 Member States had no national minimum wage as of 1 July 2018.
+By contrast, a number of Member States, including Germany, Ireland and many of the countries that joined the EU in 2004 or later, have only recently introduced minimum wage legislation, while six of the EU-27 Member States had no national minimum wage as of 1 January 2020.